-4 mates, 2 fat bikes and a weekend at Stockton Dunes.
-Join Henry and his crew as they road trip north from Sydney for a weekend adventure armed with two Reid Cycles Fat Bikes and a mission to explore the mystical landscape of Stockton Dunes, the Southern Hemisphere’s largest stretch of sand dunes at a punchy 32km long!
+Armed with Reid Cycles Fat Bikes, Henry and his crew are on a mission to explore the mystical landscape of Stockton Dunes, the Southern Hemisphere’s largest stretch of sand dunes at a punchy 32km long.

 - Endless sand dunes